 - Is smoking marijuana safe while on an antidepressant?

-- Can I smoke weed while on Lexapro?
+- Can I use cannabis while on medications like Lexapro or Zoloft?

 The Effects of Marijuana on Antidepressant Efficacy